joshjohanning/github-misc-scripts/gh-cli/README.md

    4 Java
 ```

+## get-organization-members-api.sh

+Gets a list of members in an organization using the REST API (able to get their ID to tie to Git event audit log)

 ## get-organization-members.sh

-Gets a list of members and their role in an organization
+Gets a list of members (via GraphQL) and their role in an organization

 ## get-organization-repository-count.sh